Trees for Migratory Birds

 Between 2000 and 2012, 2.3 million square kilometres of forests around the world were cut down (The Nature Conservancy, 2015).
 Deforestation is often cited as one of the major causes of the enhanced greenhouse effect and a significant contributor to global warming (Fearnside, Philip M.; Laurance, William F, 2004.
 "Tropical Deforestation and Greenhouse-Gas Emissions").
 The loss of forest cover influences the climate and contributes to a loss of biodiversity.
-The economic activity is adversely affected by siltation, flooding, soil degradation and reduced timber supplies which in turn, threatens the livelihood of people.
-The strategic tree planting helps to address escalating climate and geographical disruption by sequestering atmospheric carbon, replenish groundwater and rivers, protect biodiversity and improve their habitat enhancing local livelihoods.
-Native tree plantation represents one of the simplest and best solutions to the myriad changing climate issues of our present day planet.
+The economic activity is adversely affected by siltation, flooding, soil degradation, and reduced timber supplies which in turn, threatens the livelihood of people.
+Strategic tree planting helps to address escalating climate and geographical disruption by sequestering atmospheric carbon, replenish groundwater and rivers, protect biodiversity and improve their habitat enhancing local livelihoods.
+Native tree plantation represents one of the simplest and best solutions to the myriad changing climate issues of our present-day planet.

 Oussudu lake attracts over 20,000 birds of 40 rare species from all parts of the world every year, and the season is from August to November.
 Greater Flamingo from Great Rann of Kutch is one of the primary guests of this migratory season.
-The different species of birds including Spot Billed Pelicans, Painted Stork, Spoon Billed Ducks, Whistling Ducks, and Black Headed Ibis, are regular visitors to the place.
+The different species of birds including Spot-Billed Pelicans, Painted Stork, Spoon-Billed Ducks, Whistling Ducks, and Black-Headed Ibis are regular visitors to the place.
 Birds use the patches of greenery to rest and refuel in the middle of their journey between winter and breeding sites.
 Within migration, land birds spend up to 90% of their time resting and regaining energy at stopover sites, making habitat a key component for their migration to a particular destination.

-According to a study done by Swiss Federal Institute for Forest, Snow and Landscape Research with the Institute of Ecology and Evolution at the University of Bern, 13 species of birds will be found when no trees are present, whereas 20 species are in place when tree cover increases to 45 per cent.
-The researchers of this study determined that ‘the positive effect of trees outweighs the negative effect of sealed area and buildings.
+According to a study done by Swiss Federal Institute for Forest, Snow and Landscape Research with the Institute of Ecology and Evolution at the University of Bern, 13 species of birds will be found when no trees are present, whereas 20 species are in place when tree cover increases to 45 percent.
+The researchers of this study determined that ‘the positive effect of trees outweighs the negative effect of sealed areas and buildings.
 Therefore, increasing tree cover is a more promising and efficient measure to enhance bird species richness and diversity.

 Get our free newsletter